Yom Kippur War

 On June 19, 1967, the National Unity Government of Israel voted unanimously to return the Sinai to Egypt and the Golan Heights to Syria in return for peace agreements.

 The Israeli decision was to be conveyed to the Arab states by the U.S government.
-The U.S was informed of the decision, but not that it was transmit it.
+The U.S was informed of the decision, but not that it transmitted it.

 There is no evidence it was conveyed to Egypt or Syria.
 The decision was kept a closely guarded secret within Israeli government circles and the offer was withdrawn in October 1967.